RebinW/active-directory-domain-services/04-identity-managment/03_group_membership.md

 ![Confirm configuration](screenshots/confirmconfig.png)

-As seen under the MemberOf section, it confirm that Mark has been added to the Trading_Read security group, and Line has been successfully added to the Trading_Write group.
+As seen under the MemberOf section, it confirms that Mark has been added to the Trading_Read security group, and Line has been successfully added to the Trading_Write group.

 ## Results
 The users have been successfully assigned to their groups.
 The access model is now established, where users inherit access through group membership rather than direct assignment.